-\textbf{Effectiveness of large scale data configuration.} Our final model benefits significantly from the inclusion of all four interaction types: hand-object (HO), hand-hand (HH), hand-body (HB), and hand-scene (HS).
-As shown in Table~\ref{tab:abl_data_all}, performance improves consistently across all evaluated datasets as more interaction types are incrementally incorporated, with the full combination achieving the highest overall F1-scores.
+\textbf{Effectiveness of large-scale data configuration.} Our final model benefits significantly from the inclusion of all four interaction types: hand-object (HO), hand-hand (HH), hand-body (HB), and hand-scene (HS).
+As shown in Table~\ref{tab:abl_data_all}, performance improves consistently across all evaluated datasets as more interaction types are incrementally incorporated, with the full combination achieving the highest overall F1-score.
 Removing HO leads to a substantial drop in recall, further highlighting its essential role in capturing diverse contact patterns.
-Although HB and HH alone contribute modestly, their addition enhances recall and stabilizes overall performance, indicating their complementary effects.
-Omitting HS results in reduced F1-scores despite strong contributions from the other components, suggesting its importance in separating hand contacts from background context.
+Although HB and HH alone contribute modestly, their addition enhances F1-scores and stabilizes overall performance, indicating their complementary effects.
+Omitting HS results in reduced F1-score despite strong contributions from the other components, suggesting its importance in separating hand contacts from background context.
 Ultimately, only the full configuration achieves strong and balanced performance across all metrics and datasets, demonstrating that each interaction type contributes uniquely and that leveraging the full diversity is crucial for learning accurate and generalizable contact representations.